MathieuMorel62/holbertonschool-interview/README.md

 12. [**Menger Sponge**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/menger): This project aims to create a visual representation of a Menger sponge in 2D.
 This project highlights the concepts of fractals and algorithmic programming, allowing users to visualize different levels of complexity of this fascinating fractal structure.

+13. [**N Queens**](https://github.com/MathieuMorel62/holbertonschool-interview/tree/main/nqueens): This project involves solving the N Queens problem, which consists of placing N queens on an N×N chessboard without them attacking each other.
+This is an application of the backtracking algorithm, providing all possible solutions to this classic problem.
+This project illustrates a practical application of algorithms and Python programming concepts.

 ------------------

 ## Contact